thomaslantern/nes-hello-world/README.md

 Make sure you give names to all of these sections, and that you actually have code in all of these sections (you'll note my "irqhandler" - the section for my irq - has only an "rti" command, which is all you really need if you disable interrupts.. in fact, you may not even need that...
 I've never tested it without!)

 <h2>Tile Data</h2>
 Here is where we have our tile data (obviously).
-We have two bitplanes for each tile... which I will describe in more detail soon!
+We have two bitplanes for each tile (basically two 8x8 grids of 0s and 1s aka binary)... which describe what colour to use for each tile.
+Any tile can have up to 3 colours, 4 if you include the background.
+A zero in both grids means it's colour 0 (background), a 1 in bitplane 1 gives us colour 1, a 1 in bitplane 2 gives us colour 2, and a 1 in both gives us colour 3.
+(Also if you look really closely at my code, you should be able to make out the simpler tiles, such as the letters and numbers.)

+An excellent (but not too difficult) exercise would be to change the tiles from "Hello World!" to something different, like "Hello [your name here]!"
+Can you see how you might do this?

 <h1>License</h1>
 Feel free to copy this code, modify it, and use it for either personal or commercial purposes.
 If you manage to sell a cartridge copy of "Hello, World!", let me know!
 I'd love to see it ;)